APIv4 (Draft)#

 Every API call below will include a cURL example, and an example response that can be expected.

-requests MUST be sent encoded as
+All POST requests MUST be sent encoded as

 The API can be used with the access token obtained using the OAuth flow as documented above.
 The following API calls are available: